Home

 (Note: This is only a brief photo history of Waddy Wachtel’s recording credits.
 For a complete list of his musical career see the Discography / Credits / Gigs section of this web site.)

-After a busy year of recording and writing in 2002, Waddy Wachtel appeared at the “Music to My Ears” concert in October.
+After a busy year of recording and writing in 2002, Waddy Wachtel appeared at the two“Music to My Ears” concerts in October.
 Waddy was happy to join his old friends at a benefit concert for Timothy White, a writer who had encouraged and promoted so many artists over the years with his work on the Billboard, Rolling Stone and Crawdaddy periodicals.
 Timothy had died in 2002 at the age of 50.
-Waddy performed as a member of the “house band” for the event with band mates Steve Jordan, Danny Kortchmar, Ricky Peterson, Norbert Satchel and Willie Weeks, backing almost every artist at the two benefit concerts in Boston.
+Waddy performed as a member of the “house band” for the event with band mates Steve Jordan, Danny Kortchmar, Ricky Peterson, Norbert Satchel and Willie Weeks, backing Roger Waters, Sheryl Crow, James Taylor, Billy Joel, Sting, Brian Wilson and Jimmy Buffett.

-In 2003 Waddy Wachtel got the opportunity to flex quite a bit as he wrote the music score for his first full length feature film, "Dickie Roberts: Former Child Star."
-Adam Sandler was the producer of the film, and knew Waddy could deliver just the right touches on the film with the sound track and songs.
+In 2003 Waddy Wachtel was again called upon by Adam Sandler to write original music for his next film "Dickie Roberts: Former Child Star."
 Not being done with the fun, Adam brought Waddy in to record with him on his next album in 2004, Shhh...Don’t Tell.

 "Waddy, Matzo, Adam and Covert enjoy the historic atmosphere of the Village Recorders while Brooks just "trips out" on french fries." - Adam Sandler

-In 2004 we could find Waddy Wachtel on TV again - this time on an episode of “Yes, Dear” playing the “Jailhouse Rock” guitarist.
+In 2004 we could find Waddy Wachtel on TV again - this time on an episode of “Yes, Dear”, backing Travis Tritt and Trace Adkins on "Jailhouse Rock.".

 Waddy was also happy to contribute his time to a benefit concert for someone who was one of the first people he had recorded with: Billy Cowsill.
-“A Family Thing 2” was held at the El Rey Theater in Los Angeles, featuring the whole Cowsill family as well as Waddy Wachtel, the Bangles, Shirley Jones, Peter Tork and Johnny Flanders.
+The concert, “A Family Thing 2”, was held at the El Rey Theater in Los Angeles, featuring the whole Cowsill family as well as Waddy Wachtel, the Bangles, Shirley Jones, Peter Tork and Johnny Flanders.

 Besides keeping up with his Rockin’ Monday nights at the Joint, recording with various artists, and adding more song tracks to films, Waddy Wachtel went on an extensive tour with Stevie Nicks in 2005 that started in Las Vegas and ended in Australia.
 Joining Waddy and Stevie on stage for this tour were Jana Anderson, Sharon Celani, Al Ortiz, Jimmy Paxson, Darrell Smith, Carlos Rios, Taku Hirano and Brett Tuggle.